Most Effective Products

 Keith's Pro Tips

-"Fairy Ring symptoms on lawns and golf courses have been treated by using a combination of cultural control methods and the use of fungicides like Consan 20.
-When using fungicides, pairing the fungicide mixture with a surfactant (or wetting agent) has shown the most success."
+"Fairy ring symptoms on lawns and golf courses have been treated using cultural control methods and fungicides like Consan 20.
+When using fungicides, pairing the mixture with a surfactant (or wetting agent) has shown the most success."

 Fairy Ring Control: How To Get Rid of Fairy Ring

-Fairy Ring is the common term used to describe a fungal disease characterized by rings of mushrooms, lush green circular bands of grass, or rings or arcs of necrotic or dead vegetation in established turfgrass.
-The symptoms of Fairy Ring can be seen at any time of year, but they often spring up during periods of hot and dry weather, especially in turf that is not being fed with enough fertilizer.
+Fairy ring is the common term for a fungal disease characterized by rings of mushrooms, lush green circular bands of grass, or rings or arcs of necrotic or dead vegetation in established turfgrass.
+The symptoms of fairy rings can be seen at any time of year, but they often spring up during hot and dry weather periods, especially on turf that is not fed enough fertilizer.

-Fairy Ring is caused by a fungus found in soils called basidiomycetes and affects many lawns, parks, and sports fields.
-This fungal growth feeds on organic matter as it moves throughout the soil and ends up releasing nutrients on your lawn.
+Fairy ring is caused by a fungus found in soils called basidiomycetes and affects many lawns, parks, and sports fields.
+This fungal growth feeds on organic matter as it moves throughout the soil and releases nutrients on your lawn.
 As a result, the fairy ring appears in the form of dark green grass growing in a circular pattern.
-Mushrooms also grow as a result of the fungal growth and are a clear indicator of the fairy ring fungus on your property.
+Mushrooms also grow due to the fungal growth and are a clear indicator of the fairy ring fungus on your property.

-Fairy Ring is not a serious lawn disease since it does not cause major damage to a lawn, but it is more of an aesthetic issue that you might not want on your lawn if you like it to be neat and uniform.
+Fairy ring is not a severe lawn disease since it does not cause significant damage to a lawn, but it is more of an aesthetic issue that you might not want on your lawn if you like it to be neat and uniform.

-If you have Fairy Ring on your lawn, there are ways you can tackle the disease and remove it from your property.
-The following DIY guide features all you need to treat this pesky lawn disease the right way.
+If you have a fairy ring on your lawn, there are ways to tackle and remove the disease from your property.
+The following DIY guide features everything you need to treat this pesky lawn disease correctly.

 Identification

-Make sure before applying and chemical products to confirm that the disease you have on your lawn is for sure Fairy Ring and not some other fungus.
-Misidentification can lead to using the wrong fungicide, which can be a waste of your time and money.
-Here are some characteristics of Fairy Ring that can help you in identifying what Fairy Ring looks like and if you have it.
+Before applying chemical products, confirm that the disease on your lawn is a fairy ring and not some other fungus.
+Misidentification can lead to using the wrong fungicide, wasting time and money.
+Here are some characteristics of a fairy ring that can help you identify what it looks like and whether you have it.

-Refer to the image above and our description to help you in identifying Fairy ring.
-If you are still not totally sure, you can contact us and we'll help you in correctly identifying your issue.
+Refer to the image above and our description to help you identify the fairy ring.
+If you are still not totally sure, you can contact us, and we'll help you correctly identify your issue.

 Inspection